CR3Swapper/bluepill/VMCS-GUEST.md

 * Selector fields.

     - TR.
 The TI flag (bit 2) must be 0.
     - LDTR.
-If LDTR is usable, the TI flag (bit 2) must be 0. (windows does not use LDT!)...
+If LDTR is usable, the TI flag (bit 2) must be 0.
     - SS.
 If the guest will not be virtual-8086 and the “unrestricted guest” VM-execution control is 0, the RPL (bits 1:0) must equal the RPL of the selector field for CS.

 * Base-address fields.